Updated April 13, 2021

 Australian vets have seen a steady rise in pets being insured.
-However, up to now, that hasn’t been matched by any increase in choice.
-Now there’s a third entrant.
+However, up to now, that has not been matched by any increase in choice.
+Now we have a third entrant.

 But you say, what about all these other pet insurance companies?

 - Bow Wow Meow